adamsilver/fdpb/05-Inbox-Management.md

 ## Notes

-- multi select box, checkboxes.
-- Delete should be a post
+- Delete and other types of modification should be a post

 http://www.enterpriseux.co/how-to-make-gmail-style-user-friendly-tables-part-1/
 http://www.enterpriseux.co/gmail-style-data-tables-part-2/